Cyber Security and Information Systems Information Analysis Center: DTIC Realignment and Restructuring

 To achieve these objectives, DTIC is forming new, consolidated IAC Basic Centers of Operation (BCOs).
 The BCOs are managed by both industry and academia.
 The DoD establishes IAC BCOs in areas of strategic importance, such as cyber security and information systems.
-An IAC BCO serves as the center for its technical community, and as such must maintain connection with all of the key stakeholders within that community, in order to understand on-going activities, current information, future strategies and information needs.
+An IAC BCO serves as the center for its technical community, and, as such, must maintain a connection with all of the key stakeholders within that community, to understand ongoing activities, current information, future strategies, and information needs.

 This mission remains unchanged in the new IAC structure.
 However, what the new approach brings is expanded scope, increased focus on technical information needs, and enhanced agility, as the Defense environment continues to evolve.

 BCOs will still analyze and synthesize scientific and technical information (STI).
-However, they also are to take on an expanded role in program analysis and integration by assessing and shaping nearly $6 billion in Technical Area Tasks (TATs).
-TATs are a companion offering of the IAC Program, by which DTIC leverages industry and academia's best and brightest to conduct research and analysis, developing innovative solutions to the most challenging requirements.
-IAC BCOs will ensure consistency with and reduce duplication of prior or other ongoing work and by helping to ensure TATs are more responsive both to customer needs and broader DoD imperatives.
-BCOs also are to ensure that TAT results are properly documented and made available for broad dissemination.
+However, they are also to take on an expanded role in program analysis and integration by assessing and shaping nearly $6 billion in Technical Area Tasks (TATs).
+TATs are a companion offering of the IAC Program, through which DTIC leverages industry and academia's best and brightest to conduct research and analysis, developing innovative solutions to the most challenging requirements.
+IAC BCOs will ensure consistency with and reduce duplication of prior or other ongoing work by helping to ensure TATs are more responsive both to customer needs and broader DoD imperatives.
+BCOs are also required to ensure that TAT results are properly documented and made available for broad dissemination.
 This approach both achieves cost savings and reduces risks, ensuring that in this time of shrinking budgets and evolving requirements, the Defense community leverages all available knowledge to identify and implement innovative solutions.

 Creation of CSIAC

 The CSIAC BCO represents the first awarded BCO under the new DTIC structure.
-As its name suggests, CSIAC's main technical focus is in Cyber Security and Information Systems.
-CSIAC merges the software engineering technology area of the DACS, the modeling & simulation technology area of the MSIAC, and the information assurance technology area of the IATAC all together.
+As its name suggests, CSIAC's main technical focus is on Cyber Security and Information Systems.
+CSIAC merges the software engineering technology area of the DACS, the modeling & simulation technology area of the MSIAC, and the information assurance technology area of the IATAC together.
 It will also address two new technology focus areas: knowledge management and information sharing.
 Additionally, CSIAC will expand into other areas of importance and closely monitor new technologies as they emerge.

 Steering Committee

 CSIAC operates under the direction of our Government Steering Committee.
-The committee is made up of 19 individuals from Government, DoD and the research and development (R&D) community, including representation from the Defense Information Assurance Program (DIAP), Joint Task Force for Global Network Operations (JTF-GNO), National Security Agency (NSA), Naval Postgraduate School (NPS), Office of the Secretary of Defense (OSD), and the Navy Information Operations Command - Norfolk, to name a few.
-The steering committee meets once a year and provides input and feedback to CSIAC's operations, particularly our information collection and information dissemination efforts.
-Additionally, the topics of the technical reports that CSIAC authors are dictated by the Steering Committee.
+The committee is made up of 19 individuals from the Government, DoD, and the research and development (R&D) communities, including representation from the Defense Information Assurance Program (DIAP), Joint Task Force for Global Network Operations (JTF-GNO), National Security Agency (NSA), Naval Postgraduate School (NPS), Office of the Secretary of Defense (OSD), and the Navy Information Operations Command - Norfolk, to name a few.
+The steering committee meets once a year and provides input and feedback to CSIAC's operations, particularly our information collection and dissemination efforts.
+Additionally, the topics of the technical reports that CSIAC authors write are dictated by the Steering Committee.